Helping Alabama Professionals and Children Master Etiquette

 Kathie Martin, APR, is founder and president of the school and a veteran of more than 30 years in the corporate world as a communications professional.
 The etiquette skills she teaches come from her professional and personal experience.
 A graduate of The American School of Protocol and the mother of a 19-year-old daughter, she understands that learning etiquette is not a high priority in children's eyes.

-The Etiquette School of Birmingham offers training to business professionals and children including social, business and travel etiquette as well as the etiquette of taking tea.
-Below is a sampling of the courses taught.
+The Etiquette School of Birmingham offers training to business professionals and children including social, business and travel etiquette as well as the etiquette of taking tea (below).

 Who have we worked with?
 A partial list